 According to the National Institute of Mental Health, 5.7 million American adults suffer from bipolar disorder in a given year.
 That is about 2.6% of the U.S. population ages 18 and older.
 Children and teens can also experience bipolar disorder, however, many are not diagnosed.

-At the Phoenix Recovery and Counseling Centers, we offer individualized treatment programs for mental health disorders, including treatment for bipolar disorder.
+At the Phoenix Recovery Center, we offer individualized treatment programs for mental health disorders, including treatment for bipolar disorder.
 In addition, we know and understand the science of chemical dependency with its associated neurological changes and its impact upon the pleasure system, emotions, learning, memory, motivation, and most importantly, the ability to exercise choice.
 We know and understand the biological and psychological science that support treatments in trauma, emotional disorders, and other mental health concerns.

 Below is information relating to bipolar disorder and our treatment programs.

 Bipolar disorder is a mental illness where a person experiences extreme changes in mood, both mania and depression.
 These shifts in mood and emotion can vary from multiple times a day to a couple of times a year.
 Sometimes people with bipolar disorder can experience both mania and depression.

 Although bipolar disorder can take on several forms, below are four basic types: